- Forrester created another TCO/ROI study that was paid for by SAP.

 This might be a good time for Forrester to re-emphasize that SAP did not allow Forrester to speak to any customers who bombed on their S/4HANA implementations, or even to the average S/4HANA customer.
 But our research supports the fact that most S/4HANA implementations (as covered in the Implementation Study of S/4HANA) have been unsuccessful.
-That is the failure rate is far higher than 50%.
-This failure rate is currently covered up by both SAP and the large SAP consulting firms.
-In fact, SAP also uses an NDA for its customers that implement S/4HANA, which means that no matter bad the experience, customers can’t talk about it.
+That is, the failure rate is far higher than 50%.
+This failure rate is currently covered up by both SAP and the giant SAP consulting firms.
+SAP also uses an NDA for its customers that implement S/4HANA, which means that no matter bad the experience, customers can’t talk about it.
 Forrester did not see fit to report on the S/4HANA NDA.

-The Company Reduced the Need for 600 Employees….And No One Was Fired?
+The Company Reduced the Need for 600 Employees…And No One Was Fired?

 “The financial model is based on a composite organization that was able to reduce the need for 600 employees.
 Although these staff will produce additional revenue in the future, the immediate benefit is measured by the reduction in employees required to do the same work.
 The future value is discussed in the Flexibility section.”